coingate/coingate-ruby/README.md

     $ bundle

-Or install it yourself as:
+Or install it yourself by executing:

     $ gem install coingate